List of works by Alan Durst: Church of the Holy Cross, Woodchurch

 Durst executed the rood screen and an ivory processional Cross for the Church of the Holy Cross.
 The rood screen was carved in 1933.
 The west side of the rood beam, facing the nave, features carvings of the Seven Sacraments represented as the fruit of the vine, which grows downwards from the foot of the cross above.
 From right to left the Sacraments are Baptism, Confirmation, Absolution, Holy Communion, Holy Orders, Holy Matrimony and Holy Unction.
-The figures on the supporting columns are - St. Augustine of Canterbury, Elijah, St. Peter, St. Luke, Moses, and St Columba.
+The figures on the supporting columns are - Augustine of Canterbury, Elijah, St Peter, St Luke, Moses, and St Columba.
 On the east side of the screen the Christ of the Apocalypse features at the top and on the beam beneath a priest is shown at the altar elevating the Host as the central act of the Church's worship.
 These two themes were proposed by the Reverend Bryan Robin who was the rector of the church at the time.
 Durst's carving include those on the uprights supporting the Rood Screen.
 The church is located in Woodchurch Cheshire, an area of Birkenhead on the Wirral Peninsula, England.